lambrospetrou/lambrospetrou.github.io/src/_posts/2020-04-18-amazon-leadership-principles.md

 Having said that, it's almost impossible for every individual to have the same definition and the same bar for all 14 of them, and this is something I have seen a lot over the past few years.
 Each person will interpret each LP in their own way, which is fair and expected.

-The magic happens when a team does not lose focus on the Leadership Principles and always comes back and re-evaluates everything against them!
+The magic though happens when a team does not lose focus on the Leadership Principles and always comes back and re-evaluates everything against them!

 I am glad I had the chance to be an Amazonian!